 How does a student become part of IGSS?
 Students apply for IGSS before their registration for Junior or Senior year.
 IGSS staff select students based on teacher recommendation, the student's application, and personal interview.

 How do the annual IGSS themes work?
 Each year, the Integrated Global Studies School is guided by a conceptual theme.
 Past themes include "Our Relationship with the Planet", "Justice on this Planet", and "Prisoners of Perception."
 The themes guide curriculum choices, elective offerings, and experiential activities for teachers and students of each year group.
 Each year's theme will be created through collaboration of the entire school, (juniors, seniors, teachers, and IGSS Leadership Corps) during the spring.
-Our theme for the 2017-2018 school year is: "Uncharted!"
+Our theme for the 2018-2019 school year is: "Barriers and Bridges."

 Do similar small learning communities exist in other high schools?
 Many local schools offer similar interdisciplinary programs, and New Trier representatives have studied and visited nationally-recognized small schools.
 We are one of the few to offer this small school experience within the structure of an established large school.